 You can gain an inch on your biceps in one week, with the help of the right foods and doing the biceps exercises.
 But after that, you will not gain an inch a week and will plateau very quickly.

-To gain muscle on your biceps, focus on performing biceps curls -- such as hammer curls, preacher curls and cable curls.
-These exercises focus on your biceps to help create that microscopic trauma that builds bigger muscles.
-Pushups and dips also help build your biceps muscles.
+To gain muscle on your biceps, focus on performing biceps building curls — such as hammer curls, preacher curls and cable curls.
+This biceps workout focuses on your biceps to help create that microscopic trauma that builds bigger muscles.
 With each set of exercises, work your biceps to the point of exhaustion.

 Maximize the Weight

 The amount of weight you lift impacts how fast you gain muscle.
 If you're lifting a 35-pound dumbbell when performing biceps curls, and you can do eight to 12 repetitions before failure, try to lift a 45-pound dumbbell for four to six repetitions.

 The key to building muscle fast is to lift a weight heavy enough that you can perform only a few repetitions before your muscles become exhausted.
 This level of exercise causes trauma to your biceps muscles, helping them heal bigger and stronger, according to Len Kravitz writing for the University of New Mexico.

 Read more: Workout to Get Huge Lower Biceps

 If your goal is to build muscle rather than lose fat, cut back on your cardiovascular training and focus your efforts on lifting heavy weight.
 When you're performing high-intensity aerobic exercise, your body focuses on providing the energy necessary for your workout and might break down muscle for energy.